Owen Clifton "OC" Cash

 Celebrities in Barbershop

-Through the years, more than 250,000 men have been accepted for membership in our Society, from all walks of life.
-Some of these men have been “celebrities” and well known public figures in the fields of politics, sports and entertainment.
+Through the years, more than 250,000 people have been accepted for membership in our Society, from all walks of life.
+Some of these people have been “celebrities” and well known public figures in the fields of politics, sports and entertainment.

-While most of these men have been card carrying members, some have been associated with the Society as celebrity supporters, and some have been named as Honorary Members* of the Barbershop Harmony Society.
+While most have been card carrying members, some have been associated with the Society as celebrity supporters, and some have been named as Honorary Members* of the Barbershop Harmony Society.

 John Ashcroft (1942 – present) Senator (R-MO) Attorney General / The Singing Senators